ericnormand/squarepeg/README.md

 ###Failure

-Failure is a map with a single value, :fail, which is mapped to the failure message.
+Failure is a map with two values, :fail and :m, which are mapped to the failure message and the memo object, respectively.

 Use <code>failure?</code> to determine if a rule failed.

-*NOTE*: The failure object will change in future versions.
-It will have more than just the failure message. <code>failure?</code> will most likely remain unchanged.

 ###Combinators